 The Karamea Information Centre

-Originating some 25 plus years ago as a community facility with restricted opening hours and staffed by volunteers, the Karamea Information and Resource Centre Inc gained Charitable Status in 1994, and today successfully operates out of large premises in the heart of Market Cross, where the Centre has become the hub of the community.
+Originating some 25 plus years ago as a community facility with restricted opening hours and staffed by volunteers, the Karamea Information and Resource Centre Inc gained Charitable Status in 1994, and today successfully operates out of large premises in the heart of Market Cross, where the Centre has become a hub of the community.

-Dairy farming, and growing horticultural and tourism industries are the key to Karamea’s survival into the future, and encouraging visitors to the area will help maintain the viability of our little rurally isolated area.
-The Centre provides information on the surrounding Kahurangi National Park, and is the booking Centre for guided tours in the Oparara Valley.
-In conjunction with Farmlands we likewise run a farm supply store, supplying on-the-spot farm supplies to our local farmers, and a growing number of lifestylers as they buy in and set up on smaller blocks of land with a view to living in Karamea permanently.
+Dairy farming is still a mainstay of the local economy, but rapidly expanding horticultural and tourism industries are adding economic diversity, and will likely play increasing roles in ensuring Karamea’s survival into the future.
+By encouraging visitors to the area, we will help maintain the viability of our secluded area.
+The Centre provides information on the surrounding Kahurangi National Park, and is the booking agent for guided tours in the Oparara Basin.
+We work with Tasman Agricultural Rural Supplies Ltd to run a small farm supply store within the Centre, saving our local farmers from making the trip to Westport, and supporting a growing number of lifestylers who have moved to Karamea to live on smaller blocks of land.
+Spring sees an influx of whitebaiters returning year after year to their favourite possies.

-The Centre keeps in touch with the community by publishing a fortnightly community newspaper, which is available as a hard copy at the Info Centre or Four Square store, but is also delivered by the Rural Mail service or emailed.
-Spring sees a huge influx of whitebaiters returning year after year to their favourite possies.
+The Centre keeps in touch with the community by publishing a fortnightly community newspaper (the Karamea Chronicle), which is available as a hard copy at the Info Centre or Four Square store, but is also delivered by the Rural Mail service or email.